Vision Lab Podcast hosts Ryan Cuffee and Ryan Mosley made the trip to Fort Worth to catch up with firm owner Justin Sisemore.

 Justin spoke with them about how he got into family law, what the process of divorce really looks like when it gets to the court system and how his family got into battery sales.
 The Arlington native discussed how he keeps his work life from bleeding into his home life and what he sees as the long-term vision for himself and his firm.

-The Sisemore Law Firm, a family law firm in Fort Worth, Texas, is pleased to announce that senior attorney Samantha M. Wommack has been named a shareholder and executive vice president of the firm.
+The Sisemore Law Firm is pleased to announce that senior attorney Samantha M. Wommack has been named a shareholder and executive vice president of the firm.

 Deregulation could have a unique impact on what recourse rural Texas communities will have for damages sustained during the power outage, says Justin Sisemore, the founder and lead litigator at Sisemore Law Firm.